RitikJ22/NamasteReact/Session 9- Optimizing our App/Theory.md

 ## Namaste React Course by Akshay Saini
-# Chapter 08 - Let's get Classy
+# Chapter 09 - Optimizing Our App

 ## Q: When and why do we need `lazy()`?